Getting started with solution administration in the TrueSight console

 What is a data provider?

-Data providers collect and process the information that enables IT Operations to monitor IT infrastructure and applications.
-The Presentation Server connects to these data providers:
+Data providers are BMC products that collect and process the information that enables IT Operations to monitor IT infrastructure and applications.
+The TrueSight Presentation Server connects to the following data providers:

-- BMC TrueSight Infrastructure Management and BMC PATROL - Events, devices, and performance data
+- TrueSight Infrastructure Management and PATROL - Events, devices, and performance data

-- BMC TrueSight App Visibility Manager - Active application transactions and performance data
+- TrueSight Synthetic Monitor with Silk Performer - Active application transactions and performance data

-- BMC Synthetic Transaction Execution Adapter Agent - Generated synthetic application transactions and performance data
+- Synthetic Transaction Execution Adapter Agent - Generated synthetic application transactions and performance data

 Configuration of a data provider includes the following activities: